 No matter what type of trip you’re looking for, Puerto Vallarta is a great place to enjoy an adventure as well as relaxing and pampering activities.

 On the eastern tip of Cuale River Island, the Cultural Center is at the center of Puerto Vallarta.
 Musicians, visual artists, and writers from all over the world attend the city’s events.

-The Sierra Madre mountain range this beach and the enchanting tropical forests of Puerto Vallarta make it a captivating destination well beyond its beaches.
+The Sierra Madre mountain range of this beach and the enchanting tropical forests of Puerto Vallarta make it a captivating destination well beyond its beaches.

 Since Puerto Vallarta was founded, its Malecon has been the town’s spirit.
-There are several open-air performance venues as well as an almost one-kilometer boardwalk where you can watch performances and exhibits, dine on local and international cuisine with spectacular views of the Pacific and enjoy the signature Puerto Vallarta sunsets directly from your front seat.
+There are several open-air performance venues as well as an almost one-kilometer boardwalk where you can watch performances and exhibits, dine on local and international cuisine with spectacular views of the Pacific, and enjoy the signature Puerto Vallarta sunsets directly from your front seat.

 There is a fascinating, colorful, and cosmopolitan area on the other side of the Cuale River known as the LGBT area, with trendy restaurants, plazas, coffee shops, and lively nightlife at night.

 With white sand and a turquoise beach town, Cancun is renowned worldwide for its beauty.
 The nature and culture of the Maya, adventure, and water activities are unique.
 Its beaches are also renowned for its nightlife with numerous shows, bars, nightclubs, exquisite cuisine, extravagant golf courses, facilities for swimming, and a spa.